 Meeting the needs of consumers

 Catastrophic events can significantly interfere with people’s lives.
-Policyholders file claims with their property or casualty insurers if the damage is done to the property.
-Property insurers hire claims administration firms and adjust firms who go out to the affected properties to assess the overall damage.
+Policyholders file claims with their property or casualty insurers if damage is done to the property.
+Property insurers hire claims administration and adjust firms who go out to the affected properties and assess the overall damage.
 Insurance companies are attempting to meet customers’ expectations while trying to keep up with the surge in claims after a disaster.
 Customers want quick responses, reliable communication, and payments made promptly.
 Unfortunately, the actual value of a claim may not necessarily match the severity.
 It is essential to be prepared as catastrophic claims can amount very quickly.
 Keep reading for the best practices used for processing these claims.

 Use updated systems and tools

 Property and casualty insurance firms should utilize the most up-to-date systems and tools.
 A self-service online portal would allow customers and agents to submit claims quickly and conveniently.
 Additional online portal services would enable consumers to upload photos, videos, or other supporting documentation.
 An informative tool that could be provided is an interactive guide.
 The guide would assist customers in navigating the portal during the claims process from beginning to end.
 The online portal should also offer consumers and agents the opportunity to receive alerts, via text messages or email alerts, of any updates during the course.